-At first the variables query (String), rs (ResultSet) and stmt (Statement) are declared.
-Query holds the SQL string that's specifying what we are looking for, rs is the variable that is going to keep the query results and stmt is the variable that executes the query against the database connection.
+At first, the variables query (String), rs (ResultSet) and stmt (Statement) are declared.
+The variable query holds the SQL string that's specifying what we are looking for, rs is the jdbc:db2://<host>:<port50000>/<database> for example: jdbc:db2://myserver.com:50000/mydb variable that is going to keep the query results and stmt is the variable that executes the query against the database connection.